tri-co-hack-2022/Resources/fastapi.md

 ## REST APIs

-Together with HTML, APIs form the "backbone" of the modern world wide web.
+Together with HTML, APIs form the "backbone" of the modern worldwide web.
 APIs provide an easy way to request and send data between machines over a network.

 Perhaps the simplest way to view an API request is to use the [`curl` command](https://www.keycdn.com/support/popular-curl-examples).
-Here's an example for request the returns search results for `Pinnipeds` (otherwise known as seals 🦭) from the Library of Congress.
+Here's an example request that searches the the Library of Congress catalog for `Pinnipeds` (otherwise known as seals 🦭).

-Enter `curl https://www.loc.gov/search/?q=pinnipeds&fo=json` in the terminal or just paste the address into your browser.
+Enter `curl https://www.loc.gov/search/?q=Pinnipeds&fo=json` in the terminal or just paste the address into your browser.
 You'll get machine-readable results for the search.

 A common way to handle requests in Python is the requests library.